Home Lessons Tutorials Links Books About Us Site Map

 (Click for larger image.)

 President Hoover was one of two Presidents who did not accept a salary for being President.
 He donated his salary to charity.
+He was a millionaire by time he was forty.

 He was the first President that was a millionaire.